2015 World Day of Remembrance for Road Traffic Victims

 In 2013, the Foreign Office launched an online road safety tool to give people access to specific road safety advice for the country they will be driving in.

 Some of the key factors behind accidents involving visitors abroad are:

-- Research has shown that holiday makers abroad are most at risk of having an accident just 60 minutes into their first journey.
-Further information and tips for driving abroad can be found on FCO website.
+Research has shown that holiday makers abroad are most at risk of having an accident just 60 minutes into their first journey.
+Further information and tips for driving abroad can be found at our website.